canro91/canro91.github.io/_posts/2020-05-29-HowToVersionControl.md

 ## Cheatsheet

-Here you have all the command we have used so far.
+Here you have all the commands we have used so far.

 | Command | Function |
 |---|---|